ECS153/final-project-click-to-add-lemon/Source/AnalyzeData/README.md

     the next string will be the password to the server, and 'xxxxxxx' will be recorded to find the username.
     ** also needs to work with sftp/ ftp/ telnet, but only using ssh for testing now

-## ps. need to do process with 'enter' 'space' and 'capital'
+## ps. need to do process with 'enter' 'space' and 'capital'.
+Currently finished 1/2/5, working on 3/4